What is Network Security?

 Web Security: This manages internal staff web use in order to terminate web-based attacks from exploiting potential browsers as a vector to gain access to your network.

-Network Security and the Cloud
+IT Network Security and the Cloud

-During the transitional phase from on-premise to cloud computing, an ideal network security manager would integrate on-premise and cloud-based security to manage access levels, protect data, and deliver protection across the cloud, endpoints, and the network.
+During the transitional phase from on-premise to cloud computing, an ideal network protection manager would integrate on-premise and cloud-based security to manage access levels, protect data, and deliver protection across the cloud, endpoints, and the network.
 However, for a complete cloud-based network security platform, a secure web gateway is an essential component.
 It delivers a robust ecosystem of techniques all integrated to function together to deliver complete protection over the cloud.
 It blocks and investigates the traffic between the internet and the users and classifies all the URLs so that any suspicious pages and websites are detected and blocked, while good URLs are allowed access depending on the need of the organization.
 The Secure Web Gateway acts as an elimination point as it leads into several layers of investigation for next-gen advanced threat protection.
 A Secure Web Gateway can be installed over the cloud, on-premise, or on a hybrid environment.

-Fundamentals of Network Security
+Fundamentals of Network Protection

 - Maintain the latest patch updates